Last updated on July 28th, 2023 at 10:39 am

 Solid Waste Management – Types, Methods, Challenges & Solutions for Solid Waste Management

-STATUTORY RULES AND REGULATION FOR SOLID WASTE MANAGEMENT
+RULES SOLID WASTE MANAGEMENT

 1. The Environment (Protection) Act, 1986.